forthright/vile/doc/index.md

 Any files that are not ignored globally via `vile.ignore` and have no issues are sent along with any reported issues.

-You can disable this with the `--dontpostprocess` option.
-Currently, this does not post process anything, including code snippets.
+Currently, you can disable this with the `--dont-post-process` option.